 Line the bottom of a 20 cm springform pan with parchment paper.
 Press the biscuit mixture evenly into the bottom of the springform pan.
 Put the tin in the fridge to set for 30 minutes.

 Line the outside of the chilled pan twice with strong aluminium foil so that it covers the bottom and sides of the pan.
 Put it into a roasting dish or a larger baking pan.
 This will protect the cheesecake from the water as it is baked in its water bath.

 Ingredients for the cheesecake filling:

 - 600 g Philadelphia cream cheese or curd cheese, minced three times

 - 1.5 tsp vanilla extract

 Place all the ingredients in a large bowl and beat until just combined.

 Pour the cheesecake filling into the chilled base and bake in a water bath* at 180ºC for about 60 minutes or until set in the centre.
 Remove from oven and spread the sour cream topping over the hot cheesecake.
 Return to the oven to bake for a further 10 minutes.
-Take the cheesecake out from the oven and cool at a room temperature.
-Then chill in the refrigerator for about 12 hours.
+Take the cheesecake out of the oven and cool to room temperature.
+Then, chill in the refrigerator for about 12 hours.

 - 145 ml soured cream